-As of DBDOC 10.4, it is possible to link the locations of external documents into the M14 project file.
-Unlike all other documents and graphics built into the M14, only the locations of these documents are built into the M14.
-All other documents are included in the M14 in their entirety.
+As of DBDOC 10.4, it is possible to link the locations of external documents into a project.
+Unlike all other documents and graphics built into a project, only the locations of these documents are built into the project file.
+All other documents are included in the project file in their entirety.

-The reference in the M14 file is the location of the external file on a network file system, for example
+The reference stored in the project file is the location of the external file on a network file system, for example

 C:\External Files\PDFs\Minco TT manual.pdf